Avoiding thick Tummy tuck scars

 The Lockwood technique has the following positive influences on the surgical outcome:

-This refers to the closure of the incision with sutures.
-When suturing the wound closed, the technique puts the most tension on the Scarpa’s fascia, which is the deeper layer of the tissue.
-When the deeper layer is closed with more tension, the skin at the surface can be closed with minimal tension.
+The surface of the horizontal scar will not spread if it is more tightly closed in the deeper layers.
+When suturing the wound closed, the Lockwood technique puts the most tension on the Scarpa’s fascia, which is the deeper layer of the tissue.
+When the deepr layer is closed with more tension, the skin at the surface can be closed with minimal tension.
 This type of closure will prevent the scar from getting wider.
+In addition since there is little tension at the surface of the scar, there is less tendency for the scar to ride up as tissue relax.
+In summary the scar stays below the bikini line.

-• Better blood supply means faster healing
+Better blood supply with the Lockwood technique means faster healing

 A collage of photos of a patient, from different angles, before and after a Tummy tuck procedure.